How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 If gnats are already flying around your plants like crazy, you can put a few drops of hydrogen peroxide in the soil to kill off any gnat eggs that might be there.

-This method is not as effective for gnats already flying around and will work better if you combine it with other methods on this list.
+This method is not as effective for gnats already flying around and will work better if combined with other methods on this list.

 Cinnamon powder is a gnat’s worst enemy.
 The stuff will kill them on contact and has a pleasant smell!